 This is one of the current priorities of the Renal Association.
 A number of important initiatives are sponsored by the International Society of Nephrology (ISN) and its Commission for the Global Advancement of Nephrology (COMGAN).
 These include:

-The Sister Renal Center (SRC) Program is chaired by Dr Paul Harden.
-The scheme encourages the pairing of sister centres between Supporting Centres/SC (eg in the UK) and Emerging Centres/EC (in the developing world).
-The SRC program has 3 levels C to A according to the duration of sistership and the level of activities and achievement.
+The Sister Renal Center (SRC) Program is chaired by Dr Paul Harden (from Oxford).
+The scheme encourages the pairing of "sister centres" between Supporting Centres/SC (eg in the UK) and Emerging Centres/EC (eg in the developing world).
+The SRC program has 3 levels, from C to A, according to the duration of the sorority, and also the level of activities and achievement.
 The benefits increase from C to A with support provided by ISN for fellowships, senior scholarships, hand-on training of paramedics and organisation of meetings between the two centres.
-They also provide travel grants for members of the EC to attend the World Congress of Nephrology, Nexus meetings and the American Society of Nephrology.
+The ISN also provide travel grants for members of the EC to attend the World Congress of Nephrology, Nexus meetings and the American Society of Nephrology.
 Other material support includes subscriptions to Kidney International, Nature Clinical Practice Nephrology and the online ISN educational Gateway, leading textbooks in Nephrology and Internal Medicine and educational CDs.

 Current UK Sister Center pairs are listed below.
 The annual deadline for applications is 30 September.

 - UK (St Georges and Birmingham) - Ghana (Accra and Kumasi) JOINT